nebil-ben-mabrouk/Prostor-Framework/README.markdown

 - The location-aware scheduler embeds a REST server and supports synchronous communication with Storm topologies (i.e., dataflows) at run-time;
 - Prostor implements custom stream groupings ([Prostor-Stream-Groupings](https://github.com/nebil-ben-mabrouk/Prostor-Stream-Groupings)), which promote (i) local streaming (between component instances running on the same hosts) and (ii) location-aware streaming (between components that run on specific hosts defined by the developer);
 - Prostor is a virtualized framework (thanks to Docker), i.e., all Prostor components run within docker containers;
-- Prostor implements a Storm worker that is able to run on limited-resource devices (notably raspberry pi).
+- Prostor implements a Storm worker that is able to run on limited-resource devices (notably on raspberry pi).

 ## Prostor Components
 In this repository, we provide a version of Prostor to be installed on a cluster of two machines:

-1. A commodity computer (we call it *prostor-master*),  which hosts the follwing components:
+1. A commodity computer (we call it *prostor-master*),  which hosts the following components:
-	- Zookeeper (coordination server)
+	- ZooKeeper (Coordination server)
 	- Nimbus (Storm master)
 	- Supervisor (Storm worker)
 	- UI (Storm user interface)